The only suits you need for work and why you need them.

 Stick to the basics

 The classic single-breasted, 2-button suit is still the most versatile and conservative suit in the corporate canon.
-In the office, double-breasted suits demand authority but should generally only be worn by those who actually command authority.
+In the office, double-breasted suits demand authority but should generally only be worn by those who actually have it.
 If you’re still keen on the DB, I suggest you try and make it look more approachable.
 Give a knit or madder tie a shot, or even a softly constructed jacket.
 But I think it’s a lot easier to just relax.
 Trust me, a smile goes a long way.

 Go easy on the patterns